I used to think that travelling was what defined me.

 Travel is just one side of me, just one part of the whole.
 It has been so liberating to realize that I can be all of these things, no longer pigeonholing myself into one role.
 As a reader recently commented on my Instagram (hi, Kirsta!), “Travel will always be a thread in my fabric, but it’s not the entire cloth.”

 With that in mind, of course I still dream of adventure.
-I want to go with Jon to Europe when it’s safe to do so, show him where I lived in London and my favourite spots in Italy.
+I want to go back to Europe when it’s safe to do so, revisit where I lived in London and my favourite spots in Italy.
 I want to save up and travel to Antarctica, Madagascar, Jordan, Kyrgyzstan.
 I want to revisit the places I’ve loved so much over the years.
 I want to go to a beach resort and do nothing but read and drink cocktails.

 I still want to see as much of the world as I can; it’s just that now, I’m OK with knowing it might not be until next year, or the year after that.
 I still dream of trying new-to-me meals in cities that teem with excitement.
 I still dream of climbing mountains across the world, of swimming in oceans on the other side of the globe.
 I still dream of shopping in markets for spices, for necklaces, for trinkets that will feel like treasure in my hands.
 I still dream of train rides through countrysides so beautiful I have to keep reminding myself that it’s real, that I’m here, that this exists and I exist in it.